ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

     Judgments <https://aclanthology.org/W05-0909.pdf>`__
   - Open-source tooling:

-Fairness, Equity, and Bias Management
+Fairness and Bias Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*(additional detail for the Responsible AI Principle of Fairness,
-Equity, and Bias Management can be found in the CHAI RAIG)*
+*(additional detail for the Responsible AI Principle of Fairness and Bias Management can be found in the CHAI RAIG)*

 **Method/Metric:**